Skip to content

 The pii_transforms argument is a dictionary that maps column names from the pii DataFrame to the corresponding OPPRL PII field.
 This tells Carduus how to normalize and enhance the values found in that column.
 For example, the OpprlPii.first_name object will apply name cleaning rules to the values found in the first_name column and automatically derive additional PII columns called first_initial and first_soundex which are used to create both OPPRL tokens.

 The tokens argument is collection of OPPRL token specifications that tell Carduus which PII fields to jointly hash and encrypt to create each token.
-The current OPPRL protocol supports two token specifications, described below:
+The current OPPRL protocol supports three token specifications, described below:

 Token Fields to jointly encrypt